Photo by Dietmar Rabich

 Amsterdam’s Hotel Character

-Amsterdam’s extraordinary canal house architecture (the narrow, tall, leaning 17th-century buildings along the extraordinary concentric canal ring — the Singel, the Herengracht, the Keizersgracht, and the Prinsengracht — the UNESCO World Heritage Grachtengordel, the finest preserved 17th-century urban landscape in the world) defines the city’s hotel character.
-The finest Amsterdam hotels are canal house conversions — the extraordinary narrow staircases, the extraordinary gabled façades, and the extraordinary canal views from upper-floor rooms.
+Amsterdam’s canal house architecture defines the city’s hotel character: the narrow, tall, leaning 17th-century buildings along the concentric canal ring — the Singel, the Herengracht, the Keizersgracht, and the Prinsengracht — form the UNESCO World Heritage Grachtengordel, the best preserved 17th-century urban landscape in the world.
+The finest Amsterdam hotels are canal house conversions, with all that entails: narrow staircases, gabled façades, and canal views from the upper-floor rooms.

 The Luxury Canal Hotels